Welcome / Bienvenue

 Paris Memoirs

 Paris, Paris, by David Downie (the author has lived in Paris for 20-plus — this book is beautifully written).
+See also the related web site, Paris Paris, the book.
+(For a mystery/ thriller set in Paris, check out Downie's fast-paced Paris, City of Night.)

 The Collected Traveler — Paris, by Barrie Keeper (a collection of short stories, detailed practical information, and more).